 That is why the government's recently-announced plans to cap how much cash can be used to buy real estate is a red flag.
 For someone escaping an abusive situation, being able to purchase property with cash can be a life-saving freedom.
 It is not a crime to choose to pay privately, cash allows people to exercise their right to anonymity, but as ambitious leaders blindly rush to the wishfully crime-free promise land expected from a cashless future, they leave behind critical values that will be dearly missed when gone.

-While the popular leftist president has a lot of work to do to follow through his many plans, and supporters are optimistic that they will succeed, the words of T.S.
+While the popular leftist president has a lot of work to do to follow through on his many plans, and supporters are optimistic that they will succeed, the words of T.S.
 Eliot come to mind: “Most of the evil in this world is done by people with good intentions.”

 Reuters New rules in Mexico may limit cash payments for real estate (Mar 22, 2019)